jp-payopay/stackedGeneralizationSDM/README.md

   23 May 2025).
 Because exact localities can fall on private landholdings, coordinates may be provided at coarsened spatial precision; full-precision data are available from the corresponding author on reasonable request.
+- The archived release is also available on Zenodo at https://doi.org/10.5281/zenodo.20815183

 ## Contact